Education

 Tertiary education

-We know that education is a proven route out of poverty and gives children the potential to transform not just their lives but the lives of their family.
+Education is a proven route out of poverty and gives children the potential to transform not just their lives but the lives of their family.
 For example, each extra year of education raises lifetime earnings by around 10%.

 We want to break the cycle of poverty and improve social mobility in Zambia.
 We aim to equip particularly disadvantaged students with vocational skills to help them access good jobs in professions like teaching or in healthcare, enabling them to earn an income that could lift their entire family out of poverty.